angular/angular-cli/README.md

 Using the proxying support in webpack's dev server we can highjack certain urls and send them to a backend server.
 We do this by passing a file to `--proxy-config`

-Say we have a server running on `http://localhost:3000/api` and we want all calls th `http://localhost:4200/api` to go to that server.
+Say we have a server running on `http://localhost:3000/api` and we want all calls to `http://localhost:4200/api` to go to that server.

 We create a file next to projects `package.json` called `proxy.conf.json` with the content